lmarena/arena-hard-auto/README.md

 ```
 Running `show_results.py` will save generated battles into `data/arena_hard_battles.jsonl` and bootstrapping statistics into `data/bootstrapping_results.jsonl`.
 If you don't want to regenerate battles or bootstrapping statistics, simply toggle argument `--load-battles` or `--load-bootstrap`, respectively.

-## Evaluate a new model on Arena-hard-v0.1:
+## Evaluate a new model on Arena-Hard-Auto v0.1:

 ### Step 1.
 Set up the endpoint config to your model